Idea for a Book? My Quick Guide to Starting Out and Publishing

 Whatever you choose to do make sure it is the best option to suit you and the time you have to commit to it all.
 If you are happy to self-publish and promote yourself every day via social media then why not give it a go?
-If you are unsure on how to use the social media platforms, if you don’t have the time to be marketing your book or balancing your workload with you homelife, look into publishing houses and agents for the professional advice and support.
+If you are unsure of how to use social media platforms, if you don’t have the time to be marketing your book or balancing your workload with your home life, look into publishing houses and agents for professional advice and support.

 If you have an idea why not go for it?

 ‘If there’s a book you want to read but it hasn’t been written yet, then you must write it.’

 Author of ‘Your Teething Baby, from one parent to another’